hyprwm/hyprland-wiki/content/getting-started/installation.md

 ### Packages

 > [!WARNING]
-> Hypr* team does not maintain any packages.
+> The Hypr\* team does not maintain any packages.
 > If they are broken, try building from source first.

-Distributions marked with `*` are not officially supportted.
+Distributions marked with `*` are not officially supported.
 These instructions are community-driven, and no guarantee is provided for their validity.

 {{< tabs >}}